Leafwing-Studios/meta-ddd/docs/team-structure/roles.md

 The sage is a team role.
 It is given to team members with considerable knowledge and expertise.
 This is typically the role given to senior engineers.
 The sage has the following responsibilities:
 - Step up to take harder projects and problems to solve
 - Answer questions from the crew when they are stuck or think something is wrong
-- Escalate problems if you cannot answer answer questions
+- Escalate problems if you cannot answer questions

 ## Crew
 The crew is a team role.
 It contains all members who do not have any other roles.
 The crew has the following responsibilities:
-- attend meetings? this might not be worth putting
+- Attend meetings?
+This might not be worth putting
-- escalate things up
+- Escalate things up the ladder if you are stuck or think something is wrong
-- ask questions of your sage and keeper when you need to
+- Ask questions of your sage and keeper when you need to